-We generated the biased and unbiased ResNet-18 images' subsets to represent each \textit{concept} group (as in \textbf{finding concepts} part).
-Then, we paired one biased ResNet-18 group and one normal ResNet-18 group.
-We asked the participants which of the models seemed to highlight only the important parts to differentiate cats and dogs, without explaining the concept of Neural Network bias.
-We present the results in Table~\ref{tab:bias_analysis}.
-Both computer and non-computer experts found, with high accuracy, the non-biased model ($73\%$ of correct guesses for the non-computer experts).
-Our proposed visualization facilitates model analysis, even for non-specialists.
+We generated the biased and unbiased ResNet-18 image subsets to each concept (as in the \textbf{finding concepts} part).
+We paired one biased ResNet-18 group and one normal ResNet-18 group.
+We asked the participants which of the models seemed to highlight only the important parts to differentiate cats and dogs, without explaining Neural Network bias.

+Results in Table~\ref{tab:bias_analysis} show, that both computer and non-computer experts found, with high accuracy, the unbiased model ($73\%$ of correct for the non-computer experts).
+Our visualization facilitates model analysis, even for non-specialists.